 RDFox v3.1.0 was released on the 7th July 2020.
-Along with the addition of SWRL support and a slew of small improvements and fixes, the new version introduces an exciting new feature to improve support for applications that require reasoning under the closed-world assumption: Datalog Constraints.
+Along with the addition of SWRL support and a slew of improvements and fixes, version 3.1.0 introduced an exciting new feature to improve support for applications that require reasoning under the closed-world assumption: Datalog Constraints.

 Datalog Constraints leverage RDFox’s unique incremental reasoning capabilities to bring the expressiveness of RDFox’s rule language to the problem of constraining data store content.
 In so doing, they provide application developers a means to ensure that their data stores remain valid and focused on their application domain, without having to write any external code.

 RDFox exploits incremental reasoning algorithms to ensure that materialisations are up-to-date before a transaction is committed; that is, the implicit facts in each data store are exactly those which logically follow from applying the store’s rules to its explicit facts.
 Using incremental and materialised reasoning in this way ensures that implicit facts can be queried with the same jaw-dropping speed as explicit facts.